 By default, your environment will have Priority tags enabled, with pre-configured settings.
 These settings can be customized to better fit the needs of your organization.
 To learn more about customizing tags, please see the Manage Incident Enrichment documentation.

 Priority tags are visible at the top left of incidents in both the feed and the details Overview tab, next to the incident severity.
 Incidents that have not been prioritized will not show the priority icon.

 Priority can be assigned from the incident feed or from the Overview tab of the incident details pane.
 To learn more about using priority tags, please see the Prioritize Incidents documentation

-Each tag is made up of the name of the tag, and the tag value (e.g. Source_system: Nagios).
-For text tag types, the value is a single text string that appears in an editable text box.
-For multi-value tag types, the value is one or more individual text tags.
-These appear as individual items in the editable value field.
+Each tag is made up of the name of the tag, and the tag value (for example: Source System: Nagios).
+For free text tag types, the value is a single text string.
+For multi-value text tag types, the value is one or more individual text tags.
+These appear as individual items beside the tag name.

-You can add previously created Incident tags to your incidents.
-To learn about creating Incident tags, see the Manage Incident Enrichment documentation
+To learn about creating closed-list incident tags, see the Manage Incident Enrichment documentation.

 - In the Incidents tab, select an incident you wish to review.